Configuration example for using the VoIP SIP driver with an AVM Fritz!Box with CapiFax

 In the “My Numbers” menu under “Connection Settings”, open the hidden menu for “Change Connection Settings” at the bottom and deactivate the option “Fax transmission also with T.38”.
 At least for now, T.38 does not work: If this option is enabled, the Fritz!Box would convert outgoing faxes to T.38 and translate the transmission live.

 After installing the VoIP-CAPI drivers, open the PrimuX-CAPI configuration.
 Select the menu item “Insert”> “PrimuX SIP Adapter”.
 Then enter the SIP user data created in the Fritz!Box as follows:

 Enter the user name created in the Fritz!Box in the following fields: “Display name”, “User name”, “Server user” and “Proxy user”, and the password accordingly.

-Now create an MSN in the CapiFax server configuration for each phone number you have assigned to your SIP account in the Fritz!box.
-Depending on your provider, you may have to enter the area number without area code (Telekom) or a complete phone number (e.g. SipGate).
+Now create an MSN in the CapiFax server configuration for each phone number you have assigned to your SIP account in the Fritzbox.
+Depending on the provider, you may have to enter the area number without area code (Telekom) or a complete phone number (e.g. SipGate).
 Use the number as it is displayed in your Fritzbox under “Incoming calls”.

 If you have created more than one SIP controller, create an entry in the CapiFax startup window for each controller created and assign an account to it.
-Thereby the option “Ignore controller on receive” (available from CapiFax V5.10) is necessary if you have created more than one SIP controller in the Primux-Capi.
+The option “Ignore controller on receive” (available from CapiFax V5.10) is necessary if you have created more than one SIP controller in PrimuX-Capi.